Clayjo2000/GitFundamentals/Commands/Clone.md

 # git clone

-Cloning a repository is the act of creating a new directory and an associated copy of th eremote repository.
+Cloning a repository is the act of creating a new directory and an associated copy of the remote repository.
 It will be a clone, meaning it has all tracked commits and commit history.

-It will also be associated with the remote, meaning you can use the `git pull` command to pull updates from the opriginal repository.It can be done with the `git clone` command as seen here:
+It will also be associated with the remote, meaning you can use the `git pull` command to pull updates from the original repository.
+It can be done with the `git clone` command as seen here:

 ```
 git clone https://ElevenFiftyAcademy/TerminalDungeon.git